jcristau/Lima-documentation/source/install_linux.rst

 **That's all folks ;)**

+.. _linux_installation:

 Installation
 ````````````
 Installation on Linux is pretty easy because it's manage by Makefile.
 But those Makefile can only be used if you have compile everything including Python modules.
 Otherwise It'll failed.
 See :ref:`linux_compilation`

 .. code-block:: sh